T351 Week 2 Lab

 - Proper recording format is selected (typically 1080i for network TV).

-- Gain is set to 0 or "low".
+- Make sure gain is turned off.
 You should see "0dB" in the LCD viewfinder.

 - Either white balance or use the proper preset (indoor or outdoor).
 On cameras with filter wheels, be sure the proper filter is in place.